STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 * **USB Host library:** A set of services allowing the configuration and the control of the USB on STM32 MCUs in **host mode**.
 It is mainly based on the "Core" and the "Class" modules including the common and most used features and APIs.

+* **Open Bootloader library:** An In-Application programming (IAP) utility based on the HAL-LL drivers and providing a set of services in order to perform all possible Bootloader operations.
+It is provided as an example that can be **tailored** and **customized**.

 The dynamic usage of Middleware Libraries is provided thru projects examples, available in the respective STM32Cube MCU Packages **STM32Cubexx** where xx correspond to the series.
 Additionnal projects examples are also available under [stm32u5-classic-coremw-apps](https://github.com/STMicroelectronics/stm32u5-classic-coremw-apps).

 STM32Cube MW Libraries | Description